DemocracyEarth/ubi.agent/README.md

-# AI Commons: A Human-Verified Network for Democratic AI Access and Universal Basic Income.
+# A Human-Verified Network for Democratic AI Access and Universal Basic Income.

 ## Abstract